Peter Kellner is a member of Afrobarometer’s International Advisory Council.<br />

-Peter Kellner is a political analyst, visiting scholar at Carnegie Europe, and former president of the pioneering online survey research company YouGov.
+Peter Kellner CBE is a political analyst, visiting scholar at Carnegie Europe, and former president of the pioneering online survey research company YouGov.

 He was chairman of YouGov from 2001 to 2007 and president from 2007 to 2016.
 He was named Chairman of the Year in the 2006 Quoted Companies Alliance awards.

-Before joining YouGov, he acted as a consultant on public opinion research to a number of organizations, including the Bank of England, Corporation of London, Foreign Office, National Westminster Bank, and Trades Union Congress.
+Before joining YouGov, he acted as a consultant on public opinion research to a number of organisations, including the Bank of England, Corporation of London, Foreign Office, National Westminster Bank, and Trades Union Congress.